Toha229/Toha229/README.md

 - 👨‍🎓 I study at IT-STEP
 - 🔭 I’m currently working on Dungeon Bot
-- 🌱 I’m currently learning Network Programing
+- 🌱 I’m currently learning JS
 <!-- - 👯 I’m looking to collaborate on ... -->
 - 🤔 I’m looking for help with Dll Injection
 - 💬 Ask me about job